 We have no prayers, no poems.
 No tears.
 Just quiet memories.
 And a togetherness that feels right.

 While Helen waits on the sand, Selma and I lift our long skirts high and walk into the sea.
 I dump half the ashes into the water, Selma the other half, and somehow, holding our skirts and the plastic bag, we manage to hold hands most of the time.
 Because the tide is rising and we are distracted, all three of us get our feet and shoes wet.

 Hugs.
 We sit on boulders to dry our feet.
 No rush.
 The deed is done.
 We drop the ashless box and bag in a trash bin, then drive to a restaurant on the bay for lunch.
 It’s a busy summer bar, but it’s midweek quiet.
 Nice.
-We stop for fresh Jersey melons, peaches and tomatoes and drive home, again, in congenial gossip.
-Mom’s name pops into the conversation.
+We drive home in congenial gossip.
+Mom’s name pops in and out of the conversation.